solidjs/solid-playground/README.md

 # Solid Template Explorer

 This is the source code of the [solid-template-explorer](https://solid-template-explorer.netlify.app) website.
-Through it you can quicklky discover what the solid compiler will generate from your JSX templates.
+Through it you can quickly discover what the solid compiler will generate from your JSX templates.

 There are 3 modes available: